Lovor01/makeiteasy-popup/readme.txt

 == Description ==

-Do you need popups for grabbing attention of your users?
-Marketing call to actions opening on scroll or timer, click on element or even on hover on some element?
-Several popups on one page?
+Need popups to grab your users' attention?
+Marketing call-to-actions that open on scroll, timer, click, matched referer or even hover?
+Multiple popups on one page?
 This plugin has it all.
-Styling of the block is the same or similar as block editor core blocks + more.
+It provides styling consistent with core block editor blocks plus additional features.

-= There are plenty of such plugins.
-Why should I use this one? =
+= Why choose Makeiteasy Popup? =

-❗Incorrect.
-This plugin feels like having native, built-in WP block.
-Plugin is self - sufficient, without heavy burden of having large blocks library, you can install it only there where you need it.
+❗Unlike other plugins, Makeiteasy Popup integrates seamlessly with WordPress, feeling like a native, built-in WP block.
+It’s lightweight and self-sufficient, without the heavy burden of a large blocks library.
- It has only one very tiny dependency - micromodal.js - together with plugin popup handling code only 10 kB of js❗
+It relies on a single tiny dependency - micromodal.js - with a combined total of only 10 kB of JavaScript❗

-#### Still not convinced.
-Different from others?
+= Key Features =

-- **Fully** Open source code including block source code.
-You can freely fork this code and adjust it according to your project needs.
+- **Fully Open Source**: Including the block source code.
+Fork and adjust as needed.
-- **Developer friendly**: hooks for upgradable modifications, unopinionated starting css.
+- **Developer friendly**: Hooks for modifications and unopinionated starting CSS.
-- **Lot of features** and **free**.
+- **Feature-Rich** and **free**.
-- **Compatibility** with future versions of WordPress guaranteed.
+- **Future-Proof Compatibility**: Guaranteed compatibility with future WordPress versions.

 == Installation ==

+= From block editor: =

-You can install the plugin in usual way, however, the easiest way to get it is in block editor, by entering search phrase 'makeiteasy popup' or similar while inserting new block with '+' sign in top bar.
+Search for 'makeiteasy popup' in the block editor when adding a new block via the '+' sign in the top bar.

-"Usual" way:
+= Standard Installation: =

 1. Install the plugin through the WordPress plugins screen directly or upload the plugin files to the `/wp-content/plugins/makeiteasy-popup` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress

 == Known limitations ==

-Opening several modal popups is impossible due to limitations of Micromodal.js library used.
-In the future versions, removal of this library is planned and changing to native Dialog HTML element.
-Automatic migration of popups to new code will be available.
+Currently, opening several modal popups simultaneously is impossible due to the limitations of the Micromodal.js library.
+Future versions will replace this library with the native `Dialog` HTML element, including automatic migration for existing popups.

 == Frequently Asked Questions ==

-= Waiting for your questions =
+= Have questions? =

-I'll answer them here.
+Post them here, and I’ll answer them.

 == Screenshots ==